2025–26 Eastern Counties Football League

 The 2025–26 Eastern Counties Football League is the 83rd season of the Eastern Counties Football League, a football competition in England.
 Teams are divided into three divisions, the Premier Division at Step 5, and the geographically separated Division One North and Division One South (Eastern Senior League), both at Step 6 of the English football league system.
 The constitution was announced on 15 May 2025.

 Premier Division

-The Premier Division featured 16 teams from the previous season, along with two clubs:
+The Premier Division featured 16 teams from the previous season.